confideal/ico-contracts/README.md

 npm i
 ```

-Run testrpc:
+Run ganache:
 ```
-npm run testrpc
+npm run ganache
 ```

-While testrpc is running, run tests:
+While ganache is running, run tests:
 ```
 npm test
 ```

-*Due to use of testrpc’s `evm_increaseTime`, you should restart testrpc after each run of tests.*
+*Due to use of ganache’s `evm_increaseTime`, you should restart ganache after each run of tests.*

+---

+© 2017–2018 Confideal Limited.
+All rights reserved.